ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/earnings.md

 ### Things you need to know
 Self-employed respondents and those without earnings are excluded.

-The data used is weighted using the LFS population weights.
+The data used is weighted using the LFS probability weights.
 The charts show 95% confidence intervals.

 The estimated means and confidence intervals are derived from a linear regression model of log hourly earnings, controlling for SEB, gender and ethnic group.